fourthgarage/data-science-and-fried-peaches/README.md

 # Diabetes prediction
-In this project i loaded Pima Indians Diabetes Database from Kaggle, visualized and analyzed the data, plotted a pairwise dependencies. i chose AUC as a quality metric and tried to choose a suitable classification model.
+In this project i loaded Pima Indians Diabetes Database from Kaggle, visualized and analyzed the data, plotted a pairwise dependencies.
+I chose AUC as a quality metric and tried to choose a suitable classification model.
 PFM and logistic regression algorythms - my native realization.
 Parzen, Random forest and svm - sklearn realization.
 Results:
 * Parzen window model: AUC=0.76
 * PFM: AUC=0.82